Yerevan Brandy Factory

 Maksim Gorkiy, 1928

-Of all the sights of Yerevan, the finest you can name the Ararat Cognac Factory, officially known as Yerevan Cognac Factory.
-Visiting Yerevan without trying this Armenian cognac is like attending a birthday party without tasting a birthday cake.
+Of all the sights of Yerevan, the finest is the Ararat Cognac Factory, officially the Yerevan Cognac Factory.
+Visiting Yerevan without trying Armenian cognac is like attending a birthday party without having cake.

-The history of this place started in the early 16th century when Persians built a fortress Erivan.
-It had served as an outpost of the city for a long time and in the beginning of the 19th century was seized by Russian troops.
-Later, in 1853 the fortification was damaged by a great earthquake and 8 years after, in 1865, the Armenian merchant Nekres Tairyants (Tairov) bought the ruins and the adjoining territory.
-In 1887 he founded Erivan wine factory on the place of the fortress, and later launched a chain of cognac production.
+The history of the factory goes back to the 16th century, when the Persians built a fortress called Erivan on the place.
+It served as an outpost of the city for a long time, and at the beginning of the 19th century was seized by Russian troops.
+In 1853, the fortification was damaged in an earthquake, and in 1865, the merchant Nekren Tairyan (Tairov) bought the ruins and the adjoining territory with his cousin.
+In 1887, he founded the Erivan Wine Factory on the place of the fortress, and later started producing cognac.

-First, the production of Armenian cognac was according to French technologies and the first brand even had a French style name of Fine Champagne.
-Later, in 1898 the Russian industrial worker Nikolay Shustov rent a factory from Tairyants and two years later purchased it completely.
-That was when the heyday of cognac production started in Armenia.
-Shustov invested big money in the modernization of the production as well as popularization of the brand.
-Thus, in 1900 there was a consignment of bottles sent to the exhibition in Paris without indicating the production source, and after the “blind degustation” this cognac was awarded Grand-prix.
-It was then revealed that the drink had been brought from Armenia and it acquired the right to be called a cognac, though this privilege was given to drinks produced in the French province of the same name.
-At the same time, Shustov succeeded in becoming an official supplier of cognac to the dining table of the Emperor.
+The first Armenian cognacs were made according to French methods, and the first brand even had a French name, Fine Champagne.
+In 1898, the factory was leased to a Russian industrialist named Nikolay Shustov, and in 1900, he purchased it completely.
+This ushered in the heydey of cognac production in Armenia.
+Shustov invested a lot of money into the modernization of production and popularization of the brand.
+In 1900, a consignment of bottles were sent to Paris without indicating the production source, and at a blind tasting was awarded the grand prix.
+It was then revealed that the cognac was from Armenia and it acquired the right to be called a cognac, though it was not made in the French province of the same name.
+Shustov also became the official supplier of cognac for the Emperor’s dining table.